mckennatim/spas/admin/README.md

 # admin
+todo: race condition in devapps, fix in reducer.
+Whenever an action is called, state changes.

 https://github.com/Reactive-Extensions/RxJS-DOM/blob/master/doc/operators/ajax.md

 http://www.gistia.com/talk-backend-services-angular-2s-http-client/ brilliant on showing how a csrf attack would work.
 It also ids pretty clear on using angular's http +headers